Lukasz-Cesarski/cless/README.md

 **Note**: Models without `prompt_text` and `prompt_question` in input (adds=False) has much worse CV `mcrmse`.
-However this is mitigated by LGBM which utilizes `prompt_text` handcrafted text mining techniques and `lgbm_mcrmse` is significantly improved for these mdoels
+However this is mitigated by LGBM which utilizes `prompt_text` handcrafted text mining techniques and `lgbm_mcrmse` is significantly improved for these models

-### Ensamble metrics
+### Ensemble metrics

 |   | metric                    | value |
 |--:|:--------------------------|:------|